What Is Voluma®?

 Voluma utilizes hyaluronic acid–a naturally occurring substance found in your body–to fill deep creases and replenish lost volume.
 Unlike other hyaluronic-acid fillers that focus on wrinkles and fine lines closer to the surface, Voluma is the heaviest hyaluronic filler to target deeper facial hollows in the cheeks, reducing as well the effects of wrinkling and tissue deficiency.
 In addition, Voluma provides more lift than other hyaluronic fillers to sunken areas, and is ideal for achieving cheekbone definition.

-Top NYC plastic surgeon Dr. Barry Weintraub offers Voluma injections in the comfort of his NYC and East Hampton offices.
+Top NYC plastic surgeon Dr. Barry Weintraub offers Voluma injections in the comfort of his NYC office.
 Results from this non-invasive treatment are immediate and can last up to two years, which is substantially longer than most other cosmetic injectables.
 One simple office procedure is all that is necessary to begin seeing optimal results immediately following treatment.
 Those looking to improve facial volume can do so in as little as 30 minutes.
-Additionally, patients are free to resume daily activities directly after undergoing their Voluma injections, and makeup can be applied immediately after.
+Additionally, patients are free to resume daily activities directly after undergoing their Voluma injections, and makeup can be applied immediately after.*

 There is no specific chronological age that determines when you should have a rejuvenative procedure; the best way to know when it’s right to call for a consultation is when you look in the mirror and see something that truly bothers you.
 Likewise, there is only one person to have plastic surgery for: you and you alone.
 It should never be undertaken due to pressure from others.